crispgm/resume/README.md

 This is a responsive minimal résumé template made by Crisp, powered by [Jekyll](http://jekyllrb.com/).

-You can config all the data in `yaml` and make it your own résumé.
-Then, you might use on your website or wherever you want.
+You may config all the data in `yaml` and make it your own résumé.
+Then, you might use on GitHub Pages, your website, or wherever you want.

 [DEMO](https://crispgm.github.io/resume/resume.html)